 Most tires can withstand water, ozone, and sun exposure, but the rubber doesn’t last as long.
 If you keep your tires in an indoor area like described above, you’re extending their lifespan.

-There’s more you can do to keep your tires in the best condition possible.
-Here are some tips:
+How to keep your tires in the best condition possible

 - Keep all snow, sand, and other reflective surfaces away from your tires.
 These will wear them down faster.